 - Reputation: The experience you design translates into customer satisfaction.

 - Sharing: Delighted customers share their experience and offer referrals.

-- Retention: You communicate with customers to entice them back.
+- Retention: Communicate with customers to entice them back.

-- Recognition: You thank people to show appreciation and build relationships.
+- Recognition: Thank people to show appreciation and build relationships.

 - Recovery: When mistakes happen, you work to restore trust in the relationship.